 - Painting paper – Artist Paper Pad

-- Large Paper to put paint and blocks on as a pallet – Giant Floor Pad
+- Paper plate, art paper, or poster paper to put paint and blocks on as a pallet – Giant Floor Pad

 - Painters tape – Painters Masking Tape

-Step 1 – Glue the counting blocks together in various shapes.
+1. Glue blocks together in various shapes (optional).

 - Yellow = 2 squares glued together

-- Orange = 4 squares glued together a straight line
+- Orange = 4 squares glued together in a straight line

 - Hot Pink = single cube